 Critical voices against conversion as a strategy to end FGM

-Many critiques that have been raised in literature against Conversion of cutters as a strategy to end FGM.
+Many critiques that have been raised in literature against the conversion of cutters as a strategy to end FGM.

 Some of the main ones are:

-- Unclearness on whether ex-cutters actually have authority in their community when advocating out against FGM;
+- Lack of clarity on whether ex-cutters actually have authority in their community when advocating out against FGM

 - Evidence that conversion of cutters is insufficient and of little use when it is the only strategy implemented to end FGM.
 It really needs to be part of a broader approach sensitizing the whole community and addressing mindsets and social norms.

-During the discussion, there was disagreement among the members of the CoP on whether conversion of cutters is an efficient strategy against FGM.
-As the discussion evolved, many of the members expressed that providing other sources of income for traditional practitioners does not necessarily translate in reduced number of cut girls or change of profession by cutters.
+During the discussion, there was disagreement among the members of the CoP on whether the conversion of cutters is an efficient strategy against FGM.
+As the discussion evolved, many of the members expressed that providing other sources of income for traditional practitioners does not necessarily translate into a reduced number of cut girls or a change of profession by cutters.

 Despite the triumphalism advanced by the promoters of conversion strategies, members of the CoP stressed that evaluations from countries such as Mali, Guinea, Ethiopia, Senegal, Uganda, Kenya, Burkina Faso, etc. indicate that conversion programmes have not yielded the desired results.
 For example, the Malian experience shows that, at best, the efforts of this strategy helped a small number of practitioners to abandon the practice simply by ‘giving the knife’ to younger family members or to health agents.

-During her research PHD research in Senegal, Annemarie Middelburg conducted interviews about the conversion on traditional cutters.
-It had been noticed that government official, representatives of civil society organisations and those of UN agencies were not in favour of the alternative source of income approach.
+During her research PHD research in Senegal, Annemarie Middelburg conducted interviews about the conversion of traditional cutters.
+It had been noticed that government officials, representatives of civil society organisations and UN agencies were not in favour of the alternative source of income approach.
 One person that she interviewed mentioned that the micro-credit project and income generating activities attracted women who had never performed FGM.
 She shared some insights from her research:

 Another CoP member, Bano Barry, expressed a similar opinion based on his experience in Guinea: